 By the time that I crossed the waterfall and got to the last long drag before the summit, the rain was coming down in full force.
 And so started my slowest ever descent of Bainskloof, being on the brakes consistently.
-At least the roads were quiet and I only encountered 2 vehicles over the pass – one of them politely enquiring whether I am enjoying the ride.
+At least the roads were quiet and I only encountered 2 vehicles over the pass and one of them politely enquired whether I’m enjoying the ride.

-At one stage I stopped to try and locate the source of a horrible but slightly familiar sound.
+At one stage I stopped to try and locate the source of an unpleasant but slightly familiar sound on the bike.
 I was right.
-When I turned my front wheel, the hub didn’t run smooth at all – I suspect the bearings have run dry and were on their last.
+When I turned my front wheel, the hub didn’t run smooth at all — I suspect the bearings have run dry and were on their last.
 With no means to fix this and it being the eve of the Easter Weekend, I just hoped it wouldn’t completely fail within the next 300 odd kms.

 Shortly before the Wolseley turnoff I passed three runners coming in the opposite directon, from Ceres, jogging in the road in the middle of the night, being followed by an official vehicle and two ambulances.
 Wonder what that was all about.
 We greeted each other in passing.

 I arrived at the 24hr shop a good 20mins behind Rob & Richard.
 They were having coffee.
 Richard was looking great for a guy who came off his bike not long ago, ready with a high five.
 Rob also mentioned how he had to put in some effort to keep up with Richard, who was riding as strong as ever.